abbyonstott/Storm-old/README.md

-# StormScript
+# Storm
-StormScript is a general-purpose programming language.
+Storm is a general-purpose programming language.